-The Sistine Chapel and Pietà by Michelangelo, and the frescoes by Raphael in the Stanze, are just some of the many art treasures we can cover in this four-hour, in-depth Vatican tour.
-Led by a trained theologian or art historian, our critically acclaimed Arte Vaticana walk visits both the Vatican Museums and the Basilica of St. Peter’s and is conducted more like a true walking seminar than a normal tour: By limiting our group size to no more than six people we’re able to take a deeper approach to the Vatican collections as we explore Papal history and the role of art throughout the history of the Catholic Church.
+The Sistine Chapel and Pietà by Michelangelo, and the frescoes by Raphael in the Stanze, are just some of the many artistic treasures we visit in this four-hour, in-depth Vatican tour.
+Led by a trained theologian or art historian, our critically acclaimed Arte Vaticana walk visits both the Vatican Museums and the Basilica of St. Peter’s and is conducted more like a walking seminar than a normal tour: by limiting our group size to no more than six people we are able to take a deeper approach to the Vatican collections as we explore papal history and the role of art throughout the history of the Catholic Church.

-Armed with reserved entry tickets, which guarantee a quick entry into the museum, we begin with the Vatican art collection, one of the world's great repositories of art.
-Although each walk evolves differently depending on our docent's area of expertise and the interests of the group, we generally start with a thorough overview of Papal history and the construction of the Papal Palace (now home to the Museums).
+Armed with reserved entry tickets, which guarantee a quick entry into the museums, we begin with the Vatican art collection, one of the world's great repositories of ancient and Renaissance works.
+Although each walk evolves differently depending on our docent's area of expertise and the interests of the group, we generally start with a thorough overview of papal history and the construction of the palace.
 Depending on the party's interests, we may then veer off to the chronologically-arranged picture gallery known as the Pinacoteca, which forms the perfect backdrop for a seminar on the history of painting from the late medieval to high Renaissance periods.

-From here we will traverse the halls of the Vatican palaces, visiting the most important rooms of the museums including the ancient statuary collection of Julius II and the Papal apartments decorated by Raphael.
-By the time we reach the Sistine Chapel, we will have set the context to appreciate the cultural and artistic climate in which Michelangelo worked, painting the ceiling and later the Last Judgment.
+From here we will traverse the halls of the museums, visiting the most important rooms including the ancient statuary collection of Pope Julius II and his personal apartments decorated by Raphael.
+By the time we reach the Sistine Chapel, we will have set the context to appreciate the cultural and artistic climate in which Michelangelo worked when he frescoed the ceiling and later the Last Judgment on the altar wall.